pingcap/docs-cn/sql-statements/sql-statement-show-stats-meta.md

 You can use `SHOW STATS_META` to view how many rows are in a table and how many rows are changed in that table.
 When using this statement, you can filter the needed information by the `ShowLikeOrWhere` clause.

-Currently, the `SHOW STATS_META` statement outputs 6 columns：
+Currently, the `SHOW STATS_META` statement outputs 6 columns:

 | Column name | Description            |
 | -------- | ------------- |